 George V. Bayly was elected as a Director on June 6, 2005.
-Currently, Mr. Bayly serves as Chairman and Interim-Chief Executive Officer of Altivity Packaging LLC located in Carol Stream, IL.
-Prior to that, Mr. Bayly served as Co-Chairman of U.S. Can Corporation from 2003 to 2006; as well as Chief Executive Officer in 2005.
-In addition, Mr. Bayly has been a principal of Whitehall Investors, LLC, a consulting and venture capital firm, since January 2002.
-From January 1991 to December 2002, Mr. Bayly served as Chairman, President and Chief Executive Officer of Ivex Packaging Corporation.
-From 1987 to 1991, Mr. Bayly served as Chairman, President and Chief Executive Officer of Olympic Packaging, Inc. Mr. Bayly also held various management positions with Packaging

-Corporation of America from 1973 to 1987.
-In addition to our Board, Mr. Bayly serves on the Board of Directors of ACCO, Altivity Packaging LLC and Huhtamaki Oyj.
-Mr. Bayly holds a B.S. from Miami University and an M.B.A from Northwestern University.
+Since August 12, 2008, Mr. Bayly has served as principal of Whitehall Investors, LLC, a consulting and venture capital firm.
+Mr. Bayly served as Chairman and Interim-Chief Executive Officer of Altivity Packaging LLC located in Carol Stream, IL from September 2006 to March 10, 2008.
+He also served as Co-Chairman of U.S. Can Corporation from 2003 to 2006; as well as Chief Executive Officer in 2005.
+In addition, from January 1991 to December 2002, Mr. Bayly served as Chairman, President and Chief Executive Officer of Ivex Packaging Corporation.
+From 1987 to 1991, Mr. Bayly served as Chairman, President and Chief Executive Officer of Olympic Packaging, Inc. Mr. Bayly also held various management positions with Packaging Corporation of America from 1973 to 1987.
+In addition to our Board, Mr. Bayly serves on the Board of Directors of ACCO Brands Corporation, Graphic Packaging Holding Company, Huhtamaki Oyj and Ryt-Way Industries Inc. Mr. Bayly holds a B.S. from Miami University and an M.B.A from Northwestern University.
 Mr. Bayly also served as a Lieutenant Commander in the United States Navy.
-Mr. Bayly is the Chairman of our Audit Committee and is a member of the Compensation Committee of our Board of Directors.
+Mr. Bayly is the Chairman of the Audit Committee of our Board of Directors.